Jesus the Good Shepherd

 To some who were confident of their own righteousness and looked down on everyone else, Jesus told this parable: “Two men went up to the temple to pray, one a Pharisee and the other a tax collector.
 The Pharisee stood by himself and prayed: ‘God, I thank you that I am not like other people—robbers, evildoers, adulterers—or even like this tax collector.
 I fast twice a week and give a tenth of all I get.’
 But the tax collector stood at a distance.
 He would not even look up to heaven, but beat his breast and said, ‘God, have mercy on me, a sinner.’
 I tell you that this man, rather than the other, went home justified before God.”
 (Luke 18:9-14)

 God hears and responds to those who see their need and call out to him.
 One of the simplest prayers we can send to God is: “God rescue me!”
 And he will.
-But those who don’t see their need will never be rescued, they will never be found, never be forgiven.
+But those who don’t see their need will not seek God.
+So there is a good chance they will never be rescued, never be found, and never be forgiven.

 The Good Shepherd